easybuilders/easybuild-tutorial/docs/contributing/README.md

 you can also *use* easyconfig files and easyblocks from a pull request, regardless of its status (open, merged, or closed).
-This is particularly useful when testing contributions, or to install software for which support is not included in the last EasyBuild release yet.
+This is particularly useful when testing contributions, or to install software for which support is not yet included in the latest EasyBuild release.

 Using the `--from-pr` option you can install easyconfig files from the pull request with specified ID.
 By default all easyconfig files that are